 Conner Ives is a young U.S. designer best known for his upcycled women’s clothing: slinky cut-and-sew tees and reconstructed scarf tops.
 While still studying at the prestigious London fashion institute, Central Saint Martins that schooled other fashion notables John Galliano and Alexander McQueen, his recognition as a designer took off when he designed the gown for model Adwoa Aboah for the 2021 Met Gala.
 This brought him to the attention of singer Rhianna who brought him on to help design her own fashion brand, Fenty.

-Ives’ ‘reconstituted’ designs are slashed and spliced together from recycled vintage clothes found pieces and deadstock (fabric overruns).
+Ives’ ‘reconstituted’ designs are slashed and spliced together from recycled vintage fabrics, vintage t-shirts and deadstock (overrun surplus fabric).
 His best-known pieces are t-shirt dresses.
 “I figured it out, but it’s more difficult and often more expensive to make something from deadstock materials, diving through a bin in a store and piecing them together in a way that a consumer can buy in a store.
 It’s a longer process, but I wouldn’t change it.”

 Ives’ upcycled clothes are designed with a passion to make clothes for women that look and feel amazing.
 “The thing that’s always the most reassuring is to get responses from them.
 When I hear ‘I feel amazing in these clothes,’ that’s the reason I’m in this.
 That is my job done.”
 Connor Ives Website